KU Doctorate in Therapeutic Science Program

 The program is administered through the Department of Occupational Therapy Education in the KU School of Health Professions.

 This program is designed for motivated students with a research-focused interest in exploring the intersection of activities, disability, and quality of life that requires an integrated, interdisciplinary course of study that cannot be provided by existing programs.

 Typically, applicants will already have obtained research-based academic or professional master's degrees, and may have a professional credential or identity (e.g., occupational therapist, speech-language pathologist, licensed clinical social worker, clinical psychologist, special educator).
 Many therapeutic science Ph.D. students currently work in their chosen field related to issues of disability and wish to generate knowledge to further the understanding of disability and to improve quality of life for individuals with disabilities and their families.

-The interaction of impairment, activity, social participation, and contextual factors provides a basis for understanding the impact of disability on an individual's life.
-This conceptualization is in line with the recent Institute of Medicine (IOM; 1997) model of disability, which recognized that disability is not longer inherent in the individual, but is an outcome of the interaction of the person and their physical, social, and psychological environment.
+The interaction of impairment, activity, social participation, and a host of dynamic contextual factors provides a basis for understanding the impact of disability on an individual's life, and a means to strategically approach optimizing interaction of each person with his or her physical, social, and psychological environments.

-Given this complex set of factors that affects disability, an interdisciplinary approach is necessary in order to produce systematic knowledge that improves quality of life for individuals with disabilities.
+Given these complex and changing constellations of influences, adopting an interdisciplinary approach offers a potent means to produce systematic knowledge leading to improvements in quality of life for individuals with disabilities and for their families.
 This approach requires a "melding of knowledge from several disciplines to understand the fundamental nature of the enabling-disabling process, that is, how disabling conditions develop, progress, and reverse, and how biological, behavioral, and environmental factors can affect these transitions" (Brant & Pope, 1997, p.4).